 The program is designed to be flexible and allow students the opportunity to pursue their own particular East Asia-related interests, whether broad-ranging or relatively focused, within the guidelines of the RSEA requirements.
-In the normal two-year program of study, students will take a total of 16 courses, and some students may choose to take some of their courses in subjects related to their academic interests but outside the East Asian studies field — perhaps to pursue the theoretical background of a discipline, provide a comparative framework for study, or develop necessary methodological skills.
-All students, however, must graduate with at least eight RSEA-approved courses.
+In the normal two-year program of study, students will take a total of 16 courses, and some students may choose to take some of their courses in subjects related to their academic interests but outside the East Asian studies field.
+All students must graduate with at least eight RSEA-approved courses.
 These courses must meet the following conditions:

 • At least six courses used to count toward RSEA course requirements must be East Asian content courses.
 East Asian content courses are defined as courses where a minimum of 51% of the course material is focused on East Asia.
 Courses that focus solely or primarily on East Asia automatically qualify for RSEA East Asian course credit.
-Other courses that may count for RSEA East Asian course credit are those that deal with East Asia as part of a broader context as well as courses that provide the theoretical underpinnings of a particular discipline, such as anthropology, comparative literature, or history.
+Other courses that may count for RSEA East Asian course credit are those that deal with East Asia as part of a broader context.
 For such courses to count for East Asian course credit, the student’s final paper or project should deal with East Asia.
 If the East Asian focus of a course is not clearly stated in the course title, students must submit a petition (a template is available at rsea.fas.harvard.edu) to the RSEA Program Administrator at the end of the semester that the course is taken, for approval by the RSEA Committee.